johnjackoleary/cfi-commonplace-book/README.md

 	- #todo :: This is difficult for publishing, because Dataview doesn't work with publish.
 May need to pivot further away from Dataview, for now the publishing process includes generating some Dataview tables from queries in [[Update Publish Files]].
 - [Advanced Tables](https://github.com/tgrosinger/advanced-tables-obsidian) is for convenience in editing tables.
 This is totally optional but very helpful.
 - [Git](https://github.com/denolehov/obsidian-git) for easy vault backups.
-	- #todo :: Figure out better Git approach for allowing folks to contribute
 - [Text Format](https://github.com/Benature/obsidian-text-format) convenience for formatting with keyboard shortcuts.
 - [Templater](https://silentvoid13.github.io/Templater/) for Obsidian Publish to work with Dataview (see article [here](https://joschua.io/posts/2023/09/01/obsidian-publish-dataview/))
 - (Disabled) [Spaced Repetition](https://github.com/st3v3nmw/obsidian-spaced-repetition) for creating flashcards to study.
 This was useful for checkride prep, and could be revisited.
 Only disabled because it was no longer used.